-The Department of Environmental Protection gives notice that variance from the zone of discharge prohibition for injection through wells has been granted to AR Environmental Services, Inc., for the use of a bioremediation product for aquifer remediation.
+The Department of Environmental Protection gives notice that variance from the zone of discharge prohibition for injection through wells has been granted to P2 Environmental, Inc., for the use of the In-Situ Remedial Technology for aquifer remediation.

 A person whose substantial interests are affected by the Department's action may petition for an administrative proceeding (hearing) under sections 120.569 and 120.57 of the Florida Statutes.
 The petition must contain the information set forth below and must be filed (received by the clerk) in the Office of General Counsel of the Department at 3900 Commonwealth Boulevard, Mail Station 35, Tallahassee, Florida 32399-3000.